-If at any time the method of calculating an Index or a successor index, or the level thereof, is changed in a material respect, or if an Index or a successor index is in any other way modified so that it does not, in the opinion of the calculation agent, fairly represent the level of that Index or successor index, as applicable, had those changes or modifications not been made, then the calculation agent will, at the close of business in New York City on each date on which the closing level or Index level, if applicable, of that Index or successor index, as applicable, is to be determined, make such calculations and adjustments as, in the good faith judgment of the calculation agent, may be necessary in order to arrive at a level of an index comparable to that Index or successor index, as the case may be, as if those changes or modifications had not been made, and the calculation agent will calculate the closing level or
+Unless otherwise specified in the relevant term sheet, if at any time, a Fund (or a Successor Fund) or an Underlying Index, if applicable, is changed in a material respect, or a Fund or (a Successor Fund) in any other way is modified so that it does not, in the opinion of the CD calculation agent, fairly represent the price of the shares of that Fund (or that Successor Fund) had those changes or modifications not been made, then the CD calculation agent will, at the close of business in New York City on each date on which the closing price of one share of that Fund (or that Successor Fund) is to be determined, make such calculations and adjustments as, in the good faith judgment of the CD calculation agent, may be necessary in order to arrive at a closing price of one share of an exchange-traded fund comparable to that Fund (or that Successor Fund) as if those changes or modifications had not been made, and calculate the closing price with reference to that Fund (or that Successor Fund), as adjusted.
+The CD calculation agent may also determine that no adjustment is required by the modification of the method of calculation.